 If you have an Instagram Story that’s live (posted within the last 24 hours), you can easily save it as a Highlight by tapping the “Highlight” icon in the lower right-hand corner of the story itself, next to “More.”
 This’ll open a window where you can tap either to create a new Highlight or to save your Story to an existing Highlight collection.

 You can also save old Stories as Highlights too, as long as they’re archived!
-Under Settings in Instagram you’ll find Story Controls.
+Under Settings in Instagram, tap on Privacy, then Story to access your Story Controls.
 Turn “Save to Archive” on to save all of your Stories for easy access, even after the 24 hour window has closed.

 To add archived Story photos and video clips as Highlights, head over to your main Instagram profile.
 Under your bio, you’ll see a section called "Story Highlights."
 From here, you can tap the + sign to add a new Highlight.

 When you tap, it’ll open up an archive of all of your old Stories.
 Just tap to select the ones you’d like to add to your Highlight and then tap "Next."
 Add a title and cover for your new highlight (we’ll share more details on that in the next section).

 If you’ve already created a Highlight and want to add new Stories to it, tap on the existing Highlight icon.
 This’ll open up the Highlight and you can tap "More" in the lower right corner and then "Edit Highlight" to open up a window where you can either tap to remove existing Story clips from your Highlight or select new Stories from your Archive to add to your Highlight.